jsonreeder/slack-clone/docs/README.md

 ## Minimum Viable Product

-Slack Clone (new name TBD) is a web application inspired by Slack's web interface and built using Ruby on Rails and React/Redux.
+ThorpChat is a web application inspired by Slack's web interface and built using Ruby on Rails and React/Redux.
 The following is the minimum list of features that it will contain.

 - Production README
 - Hosting on Heroku